Labour market overview, UK: January 2025

 These data come from HM Revenue and Customs' (HMRC's) Pay As You Earn (PAYE) Real Time Information (RTI) system.
 They cover the whole population, rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
 The PAYE RTI statistics are official statistics in development (previously called experimental statistics) because the methodologies used to produce the statistics are still in their development phase.

 In June 2023, the Office for Statistics Regulation (OSR) published an assessment report of HMRC and Office for National Statistics (ONS) statistics on earnings and employment from PAYE RTI.
-HMRC and the ONS welcome OSR's assessment report and have developed an action plan focusing on the six requirements.
+HMRC and the ONS developed an action plan for focusing on the six requirements and published an update on progress on 9 December 2024.

 A more detailed glossary is available in our Guide to labour market statistics methodology.